DavidWz/Haskell-Interpreter/README.md

 Type `:quit` to exit the program.
 Type `:load <filename>` to load a program.
 Simply type a function or pattern declaration to add it to the current program.
 Simply type an expression to evaluate it (don't forget the parenthesis! e.g. `(plus 1 2)`).
-You can use the ":verbose" command if you want to see all reduction steps (Warning: this might result in a lot of output).
+You can use the `:verbose` command if you want to see all reduction steps (Warning: this might result in a lot of output).